Board votes in favor of co-op for Litchfield, Dassel Cokato wrestling teams

-Litchfield and Dassel-Cokato schools wrestled with a big decision to combine their wrestling programs for the coming school year.
+Litchfield and Dassel-Cokato schools grappled with a big decision to combine their wrestling programs for the coming school year.
+Another step toward that goal was taken recently as both school boards approved the decision.

+Along with the school boards, the co-op has also been approved by Administrative Region 5A and the Wright County Conference.
+That means final approval is needed from the Minnesota State High School League, which could happen in a few weeks, according to Litchfield activities director Justin Brown.

-The teams moved one step closer to becoming one after the Litchfield School Board voted in favor of a cooperative agreement Monday.
-Some parents who once opposed the co-op said they approve of the decision for the future of the wrestlers and the program.
+Some parents who once opposed the co-op said they now believe it's the right choice for the future of the wrestlers and the programs.

 Dick Penk, a former Litchfield wrestler and youth program coach, said he appreciated the school board's deliberative approach, because the community needed more time to think.